 Toilet training at night is probably the hardest part of the whole game.
 But….

-there’s an art, and a science to night time toilet training; mastering the process can be done in one try- with the right plan!
+There’s an art, and science to night time toilet training; mastering the process can be done in one try- with the right plan!

 Night time toilet training in 5 steps:

-- Cut out the drinks a couple hours before bed- almost like a dis-incentive.
-Don’t keep drinks from your child if they’re thirsty, but the less drinks they have the less they’re going to need to expel it.
+- Cut out the drinks a couple of hours before bed- almost like a dis-incentive.
+Don’t keep drinks from your child if they’re thirsty, but the fewer drinks they have the less they’re going to need to expel it.

 - Take your child to the bathroom at least twice before actually going to bed.
 Night time toilet training requires every advantage you can give yourself, and getting out all the pee before the long night is as sure-fire as tying your shoes to keep them on!